 If you’re experiencing psoriatic arthritis symptoms, there are a number of treatment options.
 Most commonly, NSAIDs and DMARDs are prescribed for pain management.
 Natural remedies are also great supplemental options for managing psoriatic arthritis symptoms.

-We use our hands constantly, so it’s vital to manage pain you might be experiencing from psoriatic arthritis.
-In addition to treatment options prescribed by your doctor, you can self-treat at home as well to provide more relief for your painful joints and to prevent nail injuries that can spark a flare-up of symptoms.
+In our daily activities, we use our hands constantly, so it’s vital to manage the pain you might be experiencing from psoriatic arthritis.
+In addition to treatment options prescribed by your doctor, you can self-treat at home as well to provide more relief for your painful joints and prevent nail injuries that can spark a flare-up of symptoms.

 - Rest your hands often – if you’re typing, sewing, writing letters, etc., take breaks and take them often